Many Economics students complete a double major. Learn about complementary programs that are often taken in conjunction

 Courses in Related Fields (5)

-- Mathematics 220 Differential Calculus of One Variable Functions.
-The Mathematics 220 requirement may be fulfilled by taking Mathematics 212 and 213 Single Variable Calculus I and II, or by advanced placement in mathematics, or by completion of a more advanced calculus course.
-Engineering students can count courses in the General Engineering 205 Engineering Analysis sequence as meeting the Mathematics 220 and the related course requirements.
+- Mathematics 220-1 Single-Variable Differential Calculus.
+The Mathematics 220-1 requirement may be fulfilled by taking Mathematics 218-1 and 218-2 Single-Variable Calculus with Precalculus, or by advanced placement in mathematics, or by completion of a more advanced calculus course.
+Engineering students can count courses in the General Engineering 205 Engineering Analysis sequence as meeting the Mathematics 220-1 and the related course requirements.

 - Statistics 210 Introductory Statistics for the Social Sciences or Mathematics 314 Probability and Statistics for Econometrics.
 If you have AP statistics credit, or are required to take another statistics class for another major, or wish to take a higher level statistics class, you should consult the Director of Undergraduate Studies about substituting this for Statistics 210.

 WCAS students may double count Mathematics 220-1 and Statistics 210 / Mathematics 314 toward the major and toward the distribution requirement in Formal Studies.